 In December 2020, the Chinese court issued a judgement dismissing the validity of the claim.
 After the court ruling, the deceased estate lodged an appeal in February 2021.ing.
 Subsequently in August 2021, the appeal court having considered the case, dismissed the ruling of the first trial and requested a retrial.
 The retrial was held on 2 June 2022 and later on 4 July 2022, the Chinese court issued a judgement rejecting the claim again and ruling in favour of the Chinese subsidiary.
 The claimant has however lodged a further appeal and a court hearing was attended by Beroni on 18 November 2022.
-The outcome of this hearing is pending.
-The Chinese subsidiary will continue to file a strong defence.
-The directors are of the view that no material losses will arise in respect of the legal claim.
+On 24 April 2023, the Chinese court dismissed the claim again and ruled in favour of Beroni.